Has the Tasmanian government diverted $1.6 billion in GST funding away from its health sector since 2014?

 “Since 2014 approximately $1.6 billion in health-related GST funding for Tasmania has been diverted to other areas by the state government.”

-Independent federal MP Andrew Wilkie referencing the Goddard State of Health report on July 3, 2019.
+Did this statement by Independent federal MP Andrew Wilkie on July 3, 2019 correctly reference the Goddard State of Health report.

 Independent MP Andrew Wilkie said Tasmania’s health system is in crisis and attacked the coalition state government’s funding record, describing it as a “long-running fraud on both the Commonwealth and the people of Tasmania". .